-- Pitch the press coverage of a “book trailer release” or “exclusive first look” at your book trailer - this is a great way to kick of a blog tour!
+- Pitch the press coverage of a “book trailer release” or “exclusive first look” at your book trailer - this is a great way to kick off a blog tour!

-- When coming up with collateral you can offer bloggers that they can use right away - a giveaway, a guest post, a Q&A, or an excerpt - a book trailer can be another piece of content you have at the ready and don't have to produce on the spot.
+- When coming up with collateral you can offer bloggers they can use right away - a giveaway, a guest post, a Q&A, or an excerpt - a book trailer can be another piece of content you have at the ready.

 - Send out a dedicated email to your newsletter subscribers about the book trailer release, make it a fun event and ask them to share on social media.

 - Share on social media - repeatedly, but not too often or in exactly the same way.